 Despite having our farm already established in Connecticut, we knew that in order to reach our animal rescue goals we would need to move somewhere where the farm could grow and become a focal point of our everyday lives.
 After many years of research and planning- all the while fostering and rescuing needy animals- Jeff and I relocated our lives and the farm to the sprawling countryside of Eastern Tennessee.

 For many years we have attended horse auctions, connected with other rescuers, taken in foster dogs, and have seen first hand the need for advocacy and rescue for the poor, mistreated, and abused animals in both the equestrian and canine worlds.
 It is our joy and pleasure to work with and help as many animals as we can.
 Although the focus of the sanctuary is to provide rescue, care, and sanctuary to dogs and horses, we also work to help animals in the community by spaying, neutering, and vaccinating stray cats and dogs.

-Currently, our beloved farm is home to ten horses: George, Cali, Boggie, Junior, Blaze, Princess, Cheyenne, Alf, Hank, and Comanche; and five dogs: Chester, Mia, Gracie, Harvey, and Whiskey.
+Currently, our beloved farm is home to nine horses: Pfortnight, Junior, Blaze, Diesel, Glynda, Cheyenne, Alf, Hank, and Comanche; and five dogs: Chester, Mia, Turk, Harvey, and Whiskey.
 With the gracious support of donors, it is our hope that we can continue our work to rescue, care for, and provide sanctuary to needy and neglected animals.